The Complete Guide to Niue

 Car Rental

-Multiple car hire companies are available on the island, offering vehicle drop-off at the airport, as well as pick-up from their depots.
+Multiple car hire companies are available on the island, offering vehicle drop-off at the airport, your accommodation, as well as pick-up from their depots.
 Car rental is by far the most convenient and flexible way to get around the island.
-See The Guide to Car Hire in Niue for more information.
+See What You Need to Hire a Car in Niue for more information.

 Airport Transfers

 Some accommodations on the island offer airport transfers free of charge at the beginning and end of your trip.
-Find out more about transfers in the Airport Transfer Options in Niue.
+Find out more about transfers in How to Get an Airport Transfer in Niue.

 Bicycle and E-Bike Rental

-Some accommodations and car rental companies hire bicycles and e-bikes to explore some of the island and bike trails.
-Note that the island is too big to typically enjoy cycling around.
-Find out more in The Guide to Mountain Biking in Niue.
+Some rental companies hire bicycles and e-bikes to explore part of the island and bike trails.
+Note that the island is generally too big to enjoy cycling around – see The Cycling Times & Distances in Niue.
+Find out more in The Guide to Cycling & Mountain Biking in Niue.

 Motorcycle Rental

-Motorcycle rental is extremely limited in Niue, perhaps due to the rough ride with the roads’ potholes.
-Nevertheless, get wised up to the ways of the motorcycle in The Guide to Renting a Motorbike in Niue.
+Motorcycle rental is limited in Niue, perhaps due to the rough ride with the roads’ potholes.
+Nevertheless, get wised up to the ways of the motorcycle in The Guide to Renting a Motorcycle in Niue.

 For more ways to get around, as well as more transport advice, head over to another part of our travel guide to Niue, our Niue Transport Guide: 11 Ways to Get Around Niue.